liukun-msft/working-docs/servicebus/token-refresh-issue/issue-analysis-summary.md

 The negative value here is very close (I am using `OffsetDateTime.now(ZoneOffset.UTC)`) which can prove that in when `expireOn` is  `EpochSecond`, the service will encounter this error.

-So how could expiration date is EpochSecond in AccessToken?
-Currently I only suspect when service bus are using sharedAccessSignature and somehow `expirationTimeStr` is "0" or small value, so `epochSecond` was parsed as zero or very small valid value.This wold make the token expire date to be 1970-01-01.
-[Code Link](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/servicebus/azure-messaging-servicebus/src/main/java/com/azure/messaging/servicebus/implementation/ServiceBusSharedKeyCredential.java#L195-L196 )
+**So how could the expired date be set as EpochSecond(1970-01-01) in AccessToken?**
+Currently I suspect when service bus are using sharedAccessSignature and somehow `expirationTimeStr` is "0" or small value, `epochSecond` will be parsed as zero or very small valid value which make the token expired date to be 1970-01-01.

 ```Java
 expirationTimeStr -> {